VREMSoftwareDevelopment/WiFiAnalyzer/ISSUE_TEMPLATE.md

 ### Note
-Some behaviour only occur on certain devices or versions of Android, please provide the following screenshots/information Device/Android OS (Settings → About Phone) and WiFi Analyzer version (Menu -> About)
+Some behaviour only occurs on certain devices or versions of Android, please provide the following screenshots/information Device/Android OS (Settings → About Phone) and WiFi Analyzer version (Menu -> About)